 There are also some traditions on the UNESCO List of Intangible Cultural Heritage such as the traditional East Frisian tea culture: East Frisia has been a tea drinker’s region for around 300 years and has developed a unique tea ceremony which has been listed since 2016.

-Germany is famous for its quality and assortment of bread, hence, also the German bakery trade, which has developed and preserved the standard and variety of German bread over the centuries, has been listed on the UNESCO List of Intangible Cultural Heritage already since 2014.
+Germany is famous for its quality and assortment of bread.
+The German bakery trade, which has developed and preserved the standard and variety of German bread over the centuries, has been listed on the UNESCO List of Intangible Cultural Heritage already since 2014.

 Depending on where you’re from, Germany is not a cheap country, but it’s far cheaper than Switzerland or Scandinavia.